-Highly selective universities including Cambridge, Oxford, some London colleges and Russell Group universities may use the A^{} grade in their offers.
+Highly selective universities including Cambridge, Oxford, some London colleges and Russell Group universities may use the A grade in their offers.
 The offer will also vary depending on the subject the student wishes to read.
 Importantly, without at least grades that match a likely offer for a university course, any student will find it hard to convince universities that they are worthy of an offer.

-For many courses, such universities will also expect a very strong performance in the Year 12 mock examination.
-Given the recent change in university admissions policies over the new reformed A-Level, it is clear that a student who achieves as highly as they can in the Year 12 mock examinations puts themselves in the best possible position for universities to make offers.
+For many courses, such universities will also expect a very strong performance in the Year 12 mock examination and it is clear that a student who achieves as highly as they can in the mock examinations puts themselves in the best possible position for universities to make offers.
 Please note that some university courses require good GCSE scores for entry as well - for example, Medicine at Edinburgh requires an applicant to have achieved GCSE level 6 grades in Sciences, Mathematics and English.
 Other universities create a points or aggregate system around a student's number/quality of GCSE levels.

 From experience, we see that most students who are subsequently offered a place on a competitive course are those who have achieved six or more level 8 or 9 grades at GCSE.
 In a few cases a minimum number of level 8 or 9 grades at GCSE is a stated requirement for selection and the university publishes this information on its website.
-Most universities, however, do not publish such information and look at the whole application including predicted A-Level grades, personal statement, the school's reference, interviews and admissions tests if sat
+Most universities, however, do not publish such information and look at the whole application including predicted A-Level grades, personal statement, the school's reference, interviews and admissions tests, if sat.